-CHARLOTTE SHAW: Right down to the time of your flight.
-Clare has some well-placed connections.
+CHARLOTTE SHAW: Clare has some well-placed connections.

-A/C SHAW: I should have known you two would get up to some mischief, but I never expected you'd go this far...
+A/C SHAW: You've been tracking me.
+I should have known you two would get up to some mischief, but I never expected you'd go this far...

 CHARLOTTE SHAW: It was our only chance - apparently you're to be transferred again.